How to contribute

 serve()

-This will print a localhost URL that you can open in your browser to visualize the documentation.
+This will print a localhost URL that you can open in your browser.
+Then, click on the build folder to visualize the documentation.